And so we lift our gazes not to what stands between us

 With this in mind, I asked Gov. King how I should tackle our shared agenda to improve the state’s environmental and public health.
 His response: “If you have an idea that we agree has merit, and you can get bipartisan and stakeholder support for it, I’ll back it.”

-Over the next 4 years we managed to forge numerous bipartisan agreements on contentious environmental issues.
+Over the next four years we managed to forge numerous bipartisan agreements on contentious environmental issues.
 Maine passed one of the most stringent dioxin laws in the nation, achieved significant reductions in reducing toxic emissions and convinced the U.S. Environmental Protection Agency to require power plants upwind of Maine and other New England states to reduce emissions that impacted the health of people in the path of these airborne pollutants.

 After I left Maine to lead Scenic Hudson, Gov. King became a critical ally in halting construction of the massive St. Lawrence Cement plant in Hudson.
 When an expert representing St. Lawrence announced that local residents needn’t worry about health impacts from the coal-fired plant because on any day pollution from it would be carried by air currents to Maine “within 8 hours,” I reached out to my old boss.
 He wrote NY Gov. George Pataki, urging him to stop plans for the plant, and together we published an op-ed in The New York Times that helped win additional support for our campaign.
 In 2005, the state denied the permit needed to build the facility.

 Still an Independent, Angus King now represents Maine in the U.S. Senate, where he remains a forceful voice for consensus.
-He has joined 13 fellow Senators — 7 Republicans, 6 Democrats — in the Climate Solutions Caucus.
+He has joined 13 fellow Senators — seven Republicans, six Democrats — in the Climate Solutions Caucus.
 To make meaningful progress in confronting the climate crisis, a year-one priority of the Biden administration, the caucus must take the lead in securing bipartisan support.
 As Sen. King has said, “The threats of climate change don’t end at party lines, and our work to mitigate these effects can’t either.”

 Making the valley a leader in responding to climate change